cryptpad/documentation/user_guide/apps/sheets.rst

 The functionality to restore and share a version, as well as everything relating to :ref:`snapshots`, works in the same way as in :ref:`the other applications <document_history>`.

+.. _sheets_printing:

 Printing
 --------

-To print spreadsheets it is recommended to export using one of the formats below and to handle page layout with a desktop application such as Libre Office.
+To print spreadsheets it is recommended to export using one of the formats below and to handle page layout with a desktop application such as LibreOffice Calc.

 Alternatively the ``.pdf`` export can be used to produce file for print, results may vary depending on the layout of the document.